When Does Email Marketing Become Spam?

 Emails not Covered by the Spam Act

 It is important to distinguish between the types of emails that are, and are not, authorised by the Spam Act.
-Any emails of pure factual matter (logos, contact details, names of organisations etc.), or that have been sent by permitted bodies (governments, political parties, charities etc.) are likely to be exempt from the Spam Act.
+Any emails of pure factual matter (logos, contact details, etc.) are likely to be exempt from the Spam Act.
+This is also the case for emails sent by permitted bodies (governments, political parties, charities etc.)

 Other Actions Prohibited by the Spam Act

-There are several other actions that are prohibited by the Spam Act.
+The Spam Act prohibits several actions.
 In particular, software used for harvesting addresses is strictly prohibited in its supply, acquisition and/or use.
-Furthermore, by virtue of section 347 of the Crimes Act 1900, being an accessory to anyone who contravenes the Spam Act is also prohibited.
+Furthermore, being an accessory to anyone who contravenes the Spam Act is also prohibited.

 Consequences of Sending Spam